OpenGLFan0/OppenheimerLinux/readme.txt

+Please read everything here carefully:
-If not gitcloning create OppenheimerLinux folder where you will put all your files in: roofs.img, vmlinuz-oppenheimerlinux and initramfs-busybox.gz into the root directory of the folder.
+If not gitcloning create OppenheimerLinux folder where you will put all your files in: rootfs.img, vmlinuz-oppenheimerlinux and initramfs-busybox.gz into the root directory of the folder.
 Build folders may be added there if I feel like doing so over here or on google drive.
 Disclaimer: The first 3 folders are build folders and not neccessary unless you want to recongifure and rebuild the system to change and tweak it.

 Rootfs.img the boot hdd to start the system is too big to be uploaded here so please download it off google drive here and download it into the Oppenheimerlinux folder: https://drive.google.com/file/d/1bFoUSqfYzzLDTtJYbY_gGY9a1xaACUZw/view?usp=sharing